bsloanes/Projects-Overview/README.md

 Thanks for stopping by—always up for building (or rethinking) systems that work better for more people.
 📬 Reach out via [email](mailto:bsloanes@outlook.com) or connect [on LinkedIn](https://www.linkedin.com/in/bianca-swidler).

+Special thanks to Copilot for providing the readme template :).